Student Employment Questions and Answers

-Students who are volunteering their services as interns should be assigned to the University Affiliate “Volunteer” category in HRMS.
+Students who are volunteering their services as interns must be assigned to a University Affiliate position in HRMS with the “Volunteer” position subtype selected.
 Use the Background Check Administration system to initiate a background check for unpaid student interns.
-In addition, a Volunteer Application and a Summary of Duties form should be completed; these forms are available from the Student Employment Coordinator.
+In addition, a Volunteer Application and a Summary of Duties form must be completed; these forms are available from the Student Employment Coordinator.

-Is a student’s consent required for the release of information about the student’s employment with the university?
+Is student consent required for the release of university student employment information to non-university entities?

 If a student is employed in a position that requires student status, the Family Educational and Privacy Rights Act (FERPA) covers information in the student’s employment records that personally identifies the student.
 FERPA prohibits the disclosure of covered information, with some exceptions.
 One exception allows release of protected information with the student’s consent.
 The consent must be written, signed, dated, and must state what information may be released, to whom, and for what purpose.
 An Authorization to Release Student Employment Records form [PDF] is available on the Human Resources website.